omeryusufyagci/fast-music-remover/README.md

 # Fast Music Remover

-`Fast Music Remover` aims to provide a lightweight tool to remove music, sound effects, and noise from any internet media.
-Even at its early stages, it shows promise for near-realtime usage, with processing times around just 8% of the original media length —meaning it can process a 30-minute video in less than 3 minutes!
-While only offline analysis is currently supported, the project has a clear aim to eventually work with live feeds as well.
-Please consider contributing if this interests you!
+`Fast Music Remover` aims to provide a lightweight and fast tool to remove music, sound effects, and noise from any internet media.
+Even at its early stages, it shows promise for near-realtime usage, with processing times around just 8% of the original media length —meaning it can process a 10-minute video in less than a minute!
+While only offline analysis is currently supported, the project has a clear aim to support live feeds as well.
+Please consider [contributing](CONTRIBUTING) if this interests you!

-The project currently consists of:
+### Project Structure
-* A simple **HTML frontend** for playback of the processed media
+* An **HTML frontend** for providing input media URL, and playback of the processed media
-* A basic **Flask backend** for serving requests
+* A **Flask backend** for serving requests
-* A **C++ MediaProcessor** that chunks the media and processes it in parallel, utilizing [`DeepFilterNet`](https://github.com/Rikorose/DeepFilterNet).
+* A **MediaProcessor** that chunks the media and processes it in parallel, utilizing [`DeepFilterNet`](https://github.com/Rikorose/DeepFilterNet).

 ### Background